Social Security has proven to be a very successful program, keeping millions of Americans from suffering extreme poverty in their retirement.

 I believe that because the number of retired workers is projected to double in less than 30 years as baby-boomers enter retirement age, it is vital that we take action to improve and strengthen health care for current and future retirees.

-Original co-sponsor of the Protecting Seniors' Access to Medicare Act of 2015 (H.R.
-1190), which would permanently repeal the Independent Payment Advisory Board (IPAB).
+Original co-sponsor of and voted for the Protecting Seniors' Access to Medicare Act (H.R.
+849), which would permanently repeal the Independent Payment Advisory Board (IPAB).
 The IPAB is a 15-member board of non-elected officials charged with recommending Medicare spending reductions.
 This would result in bureaucrats, not doctors, making health decisions for seniors.